Welcome to the Institute of Earth Sciences!

 At the institute, we explore the elements of the world around us, using advanced technologies and innovative research.

-Join our undergraduate studies to develop a foundation in Earth and Environmental Sciences, or register for our postgraduate degrees to gain experience in world leading research.
+Join our undergraduate studies to develop a foundation in Earth and Environmental Sciences,

 Our institute offers a dynamic environment, with a supportive atmosphere and vibrant interdisciplinary cooperation.